mapattacker/datascience/unsupervised.rst

 Symbolic Aggregate approXimation
 **********************************
-SAX compares the similarity of two time-series patterns by slicing them into horizontal & vertical regions, and comparing between each of them.
+SAX, developed in 2007, compares the similarity of two time-series patterns by slicing them into horizontal & vertical regions, and comparing between each of them.
 This can be easily explained by 4 charts provided by https://jmotif.github.io/sax-vsm_site/morea/algorithm/SAX.html.